What Are The Brain Injuries Related To Car Accidents?

 Motor vehicle accidents may cause serious bodily injury or death.
 Many victims who survive motor vehicle accidents suffer temporary or permanent disabilities.
 Every automobile accident is unique, and no two collisions will produce the same injuries.
 Many victims may experience multiple injuries, including fractured bones, lacerations, open wounds, and traumatic brain injuries.

 Many victims suffer head injuries during motor vehicle collisions.
-A severe head injury may produce symptoms that remain with a person for the remainder of their life.
-The victims who suffer these injuries can collect damages for their injuries.
-Our reliable automobile accident attorneys can offer victims free consultations to assist them with understanding the options available to them under the law.
+A severe head injury may produce lifelong symptoms.
+The victims who suffer these injuries may be eligible to seek damages related to their injuries.
+Our experienced brain injury attorneys offer victims free initial consultations to help them understand their legal options.

-Our California vehicle accidents attorneys are trained litigators who can help victims recover the monetary compensation they deserve.
-Our reputable car accident attorneys at our reputable law firm have decades of experience serving clients in San Francisco, Riverside, Sacramento, San Jose, Los Angeles, San Diego, and Sherman Oaks.
+Our California vehicle accidents attorneys are trained litigators who can help victims pursue compensation for medical bills, lost wages, and other losses.
+The car accident lawyers at our law firm have years of experience serving clients in San Francisco, Riverside, Sacramento, San Jose, Los Angeles, San Diego, and Sherman Oaks, as well as throughout the rest of the Golden State.

-Our brain injury attorneys have collected over $500 million for their clients throughout the state of California.
-The following paragraphs contain a brief explanation of the various brain injuries that can arise due to automobile accidents.
+Our brain injury attorneys have helped numerous clients in California negotiate settlements for their injuries.
+The following sections outline the various types of brain injuries that can result from automobile accidents.

 How Do We Define Brain Injuries?

-Victims living with a traumatic brain injury never fully recover.
+Victims living with a traumatic brain injury may experience long-term challenges, although many of them may still achieve functional independence over time.
 A large majority of victims who suffer severe traumatic brain injuries will experience physical, behavioral, and cognitive changes.
 Emotional regulation may be impaired due to damage to the limbic system.
-Fine motor skills may also be lost forever.
+Fine motor skills may also be lost.

 Traumatic Brain Injury Statistics